 “He feels he was bound for Hell before he actually died.
 Then he came back as a ghost.
 He thinks I made it happen because I can’t let him go.”

 “Sounds like a 15-year-old.
-The simple solution seems best.”
+The simple solution is best.”

 “Nothing’s more important than the saving of a soul, especially a child’s.”